 Beep is available in multiple languages.
 You can set the language by clicking the icon with a flag right above and then choosing your language preference.
 All functions in Beep are then available in that language.
 Do you miss a language and want to help you add it to Beep?
 Then please contact us!

 Beep is a website and at the same time an app, this is called a 'webapp'.
 It means that you can use Beep on any device with internet access such as laptops, tablets and mobile phones.
 It is possible to place Beep as an app on your phone.
 This can be done by following the steps indicated on ' How to Add Websites to the Home Screen on Any Smartphone or Tablet '.
 The Beep webapp is not (yet) available in the Android Play Store and Apple App Store.
-Should Beep not open on the screen that you want or in the language you want.
-Then remove the app again and re-create it while you have the desired settings and page open.
+Should Beep not open on the screen that you want or in the language you want, then 1. remove the app icon 2. open the app as described above and make sure you select the language and screen you prefer to open the app in.
+So for example the overview of hives.
+Then add the icon as described above.
 Once on your phone, the app icon looks like this:

 If you placed an icon for Beep on the home screen of your phone or tablet, you may need to refresh it to be able to access Beep version 2.
 Beep is a webapp and the browser has remembered some data.
 This needs to be deleted, so that version 2 will be loaded.
 To do so, you can follow these instructions:

 - Settings > Safari > Clear history and browse data